elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 which we have explored in the previous section.

-Notice the parentheses are important to support multiple expressions:
+Parentheses are important to support multiple expressions.
+This:

 ```elixir
 if true do